jc3482/ml-app-deployment-proj/README.md

   - If Space shows "Starting" for a long time, check the Logs tab - the app may already be accessible
   - Health check endpoint (`/health`) returns immediately, even during model initialization
   - Frontend automatically adapts to any port via relative API paths
-  - **Port Note**: Local development uses port 8001, but Hugging Face Spaces uses the `PORT` env var (typically 7860) - this is handled automatically
 - Open an issue for bugs or questions

 ## Course Context